365kim/IBM_Clouders/1_Overview.md

 ## :cloud: Learning Objectives
 - Define __Cloud Computing__
-- Describe the __essential characteristics__ of cloud computing
+- Describe the __Essential Characteristics__ of cloud computing
-- Briefly recount the __history and evolution__ of cloud computing
+- Briefly recount the __History and Evolution__ of cloud computing
-- Describe the key considerations that organizations can use as a guide while creating their __cloud strategy__
+- Describe the key considerations that organizations can use as a guide while creating their __Cloud Strategy__
-- Describe the __key cloud service providers__ and their services
+- Describe the __Key Cloud Service Providers__ and their services
 - Create an account on a public cloud platform
 <br>